sneha-nagarajan/fotoautomatic/README.md

-Best in dark room with no light behind you.
+best in dark room with no light behind you.

+To run:

+in terminal:
+npm install
+npm run dev
+click localhost link

+click to enter photobooth